Key takeaways

 What are the main differences between Monistat vs. Diflucan?

 Monistat is an over-the-counter treatment option for vaginal yeast infections.
-It (miconazole) fights fungal infections by decreasing the production of ergosterol.
-This causes damage to the cell wall of the fungus, allowing the escape of nutrients needed for the fungus to thrive.
+Its active ingredient, miconazole, fights fungal infections by decreasing the production of ergosterol.
+This causes damage to the cell wall of the fungus, allowing the escape of nutrients needed for the fungus to thrive, thus killing it.

-Monistat comes in a variety of treatment combinations which can include vaginal ovules (suppositories) and/or vaginal creams for both internal and external applications.
+Monistat comes in a variety of treatment combinations which can include vaginal ovules (suppositories) and/or vaginal creams and ointments for both internal and external applications.
 There are products for one-day, three-day, or seven-day treatment durations.
 Many of the Monistat formulations have generic options available.
-Over the counter use of Monistat products is not intended for anyone under the age of 12.
+Over-the-counter use of Monistat products is not intended for anyone under the age of 12.

-Diflucan (fluconazole) is a prescription treatment for yeast infections that works in a similar fashion to Monistat in that it decreases the production of ergosterol.
-The damage this causes to the cell wall membrane will not allow the fungus to live.
-Diflucan is available as an oral tablet in 50 mg, 100 mg, 150 mg, and 200 mg strengths.
+Diflucan (fluconazole) is a prescription anti-fungal medication for yeast infections that works in a similar fashion to Monistat.
+Diflucan is available as an oral pill in 50 mg, 100 mg, 150 mg, and 200 mg strengths.
 It is also available as an oral suspension and injectable solution.
-Obtaining a prescription for Diflucan requires evaluation by a physician, and in some cases, a specimen may be required.
+Obtaining a prescription for Diflucan requires evaluation by a healthcare provider, and in some cases, a specimen may be required.
 Diflucan can be prescribed in both children and adults.

 ---|---|---|